Since December 1st. 2003

 Word about the still uncertain fate of the former speed queen SS UNITED STATES continues to circulate, after 40 years in lay up.
-She is not in immediate danger to be sent to the scrappers anymore after being purchased from former owners NCL which had abandoned their plans to operate her as a cruise ship in American waters.
-The United States Conservancy is working desperately to save this historic ocean liner. developing plams to operate the United states as a hotel/ conference/ leusure center docked in one of the larger cities on the east coast of the US.
-The Conservancy is constantly working on making americans aware how unique their iconic flagship really is.
+For her maintenance and docking fees she is dependent on gifts and otherwise is in immediate danger to be sent to the scrappers..........
+The United States Conservancy is working desperately to save this historic ocean liner.
+Developing plans to operate the United states as a hotel/ conference/ leisure center docked in one of the larger cities on the east coast of the US.
+The Conservancy is constantly working on making Americans aware how unique their iconic flagship really is.
 They are continiously encouraging individuals and organizations to sign on to the cause.
 Everyone is encouraged to continue spreading the word about both the historic significance and current peril facing the US's national flagship if current plans to save her fail to materialize.

 Of course cruiseshipodyssey supports their efforts!

 The Conservancy's website:

 And please follow this link to learn how you can explore the ship and contribute to this noble cause:

 From May till September 2012, the Forbes galleries in New York has kindly hosted a marvellous exhibition about the ss United States, organized by the United States Conservancy.
 Here are a couple of pictures of it: